JamLegend

 JamLegend was an online, browser-based music video game, similar to Guitar Hero, developed by American studio Foobrew.

 As of April 29, 2011, JamLegend ceased all of its activity and closed the site.
-A list of the artists that contributed has been kept on the front page of the website.
+A list of the artists that contributed was kept on the front page of the website until the domain registration expired.

 History

 JamLegend was created by Andrew Lee, Arjun Lall, and Ryan Wilson in 2008.
 The company participated in the LaunchBox Digital 2008 summer cycle.
 The game was in private beta from August 2008 to December 2008 when the players needed invitations to access the game.
 On December 4, 2008, JamLegend became open-beta so players no longer needed invitations to register.

 In March 2009, JamLegend reached 5 million plays.
 In July 2009, JamLegend reached Version 1, releasing new features.

 Closure

 On 29 April 2011, FooBrew announced that JamLegend will be closing to "move on to new ventures".
 From 18 April 2011, VIP memberships could no longer be purchased, and on April 28 all user data was deleted.
 Users with leftover JamCash or months of VIP membership past May 27, 2011 may be eligible for a refund due to the closure.
 To find out more and to see if they qualify for a refund, gamers could go to the refund section of the website, which however currently just links back to the homepage.